Background pattern

 1. Wash your hands before starting.

-4. Hold the bottle upside down between your thumb and the rest of your fingers.
+4. Hold the bottle, upside down, between your thumb and the rest of your fingers.

-5. Incline your head backward.
+5. Tilt your head back.

 If a drop falls outside the eye, try again.